-Each Class A Share, Institutional Share, Class R6 Share and Class P Share of a Fund represents a proportionate interest in the assets belonging to the applicable class of the Fund.
-All expenses of a Fund are borne at the same rate by each class of shares, except that fees under the Distribution and Service Plan are borne exclusively by Class A Shares, and transfer agency fees and expenses may be borne at different rates by different share classes.
+Each Class A Share, Class C Share, Institutional Share, Service Share, Investor Share, Class R Share, Class R6 Share and Class P Share of a Fund represents a proportionate interest in the assets belonging to the applicable class of the Fund.
+All expenses of a Fund are borne at the same rate by each class of shares, except that fees under the Service Plan and Shareholder Administration Plan are borne exclusively by Service Shares, fees under Distribution and Service Plans (together with the Service Plan and Shareholder Administration Plan, the "Plans") are borne exclusively by Class A Shares, Class C Shares and Class R Shares and transfer agency fees and expenses are borne at different rates by different share classes.
 The Trustees may determine in the future that it is appropriate to allocate other expenses differently among classes of shares and may do so to the extent consistent with the rules of the SEC and positions of the IRS.
 Each class of shares may have different minimum investment requirements and be entitled to different shareholder services.
-With limited exceptions, shares of a class may only be exchanged for shares of the same or an equivalent class of another series.
+With limited exceptions, shares of a class may only be exchanged for shares of the same or an equivalent class of another fund.
 See "Shareholder Guide" in the Prospectuses and "OTHER INFORMATION REGARDING MAXIMUM SALES CHARGE, PURCHASES, REDEMPTIONS, EXCHANGES AND DIVIDENDS" below.
-In addition, the fees and expenses set forth below for each class may be subject to voluntary fee waivers or reimbursements, as discussed in the Funds' Prospectuses.
+In addition, the fees and expenses set forth below for each class may be subject to fee waivers or reimbursements, as discussed more fully in the Funds' Prospectuses.